try-svg/URL_CLASSIFICATION/README.md

 The two models are merged as a TensorFlow model, which takes both inputs and outputs a final prediction based on a weighted average of the two scores.

 The model performance is evaluated using accuracy, precision, recall, and F1-score metrics.<br>
-For more information, see the modules in Utilities and the [URL Classification Paper](https://ieeexplore.ieee.org/document/10181514).

 ## Model Performance

-The performance of our machine learning model is impressive:
+The performance of our machine learning model is:

 - **Testing Data Accuracy**: 98.4%
 - **Unseen Dataset Accuracy**: 71.1%

 These results underscore the model's ability to effectively classify URLs, which is critical for cybersecurity.
-For a comprehensive understanding of how the model is trained and validated, refer to the "Model Training Notebook."